jrandj/aws-security-specialty/README.md

 1. Determine where network traffic flow is being denied.

-    * Check routing tables, Security Groups, and NACLs.
+    * Check routing tables, security groups, and NACLs.
 VPC flow logs will show allow and deny messages useful for troubleshooting.

     * Remember that NACLs are stateless so you need to configure both inbound and outbound rules.
-Security Groups are stateful, so you only need 1 rule.
+Security Groups are stateful, so you only need one rule.

     * To troubleshoot a bastion host in a public subnet that cannot be connected with using SSH:
         * Confirm that the bastion instance is associated with the public IP address.
 This can be done using: